eltsvetk/DS6050_Project/README.md

 11. **Phase 2 MultiModal Testing DS.ipynb** - Rough initial implementation of a multi-modal approach to attempt both identification of landslides and classification of size
 12. **densenetnewdataset.ipynb** - Applied Densenet model, base and hyperparameter tuning.
 Included data augmentation.
 13. **mobilenetnewdataset.ipynb** - Applied Mobilenet model
+14. **USGS_Landslide.ipynb** - Initial EDA on USGS landslide data.
+This helped us understand the regions in the world that encounters the most landslides.